dustdustinthewind/IntralismQoLMod/README.md

 As if that has stopped me, or Def, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right, and I will not complain if he does.
 I will still host the mod somewhere as long as I'm working on it.

 ## Features
+### Known Bugs
+- Newly placed arcs don't get selected by the Event Editor (Maybe be a vanilla bug, will fix regardless it's shitty.)
+- Either Copying or Pasting is screwed up.
+You can only paste 1 arc even if you tried to copy more.

 ### Current
 - Config v3 maps do not encrypt (Encrypted maps can be resaved to be decrypted!)
 - Editor has dark background